ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 Important Notes:

-1. **Authentication Agnosticism**:
-   The principal is recognized by the system using an `Authentication Token` or any other industry-standard authentication mechanism.
+- **Authentication Agnosticism**: The principal can be recognized by the system using an `Authentication Token` or any other industry-standard authentication mechanism.
   This approach ensures the system is agnostic to specific authentication implementations, providing flexibility and compatibility across various standards.

-2. **`Node` Chaining**:
-   `nodes` can be concatenated without any limit to the number of connections.
+- **`Node` Chaining**: `Nodes` can be concatenated without any limit to the number of connections.
 Each `node` in the chain must independently elevate to the appropriate `Actor Model` and securely perform actions on behalf of the principal.
-   For example, a possible chain could be:
-   `API -> Worker -> API -> API -> Worker -> Robot -> API -> Worker -> API`.
+   For example, a possible chain could be: `API -> Worker -> API -> API -> Worker -> Robot -> API -> Worker -> API`.

 ### 1.6 Reference Scenario